 The Russian State Atomic Energy Corporation (ROSATOM) is set to build Vietnam’s Centre for Nuclear Energy Science & Technology (CNEST).
 CNEST will have a nuclear reactor and a multiple-function cyclotron.
-Along with bold and modern nuclear facilities, the technology complex will also have a research and development laboratory.
+Along with bold and modern nuclear facilities, the Vietnam nuclear power plant will also have a research and development laboratory.

 Up to nine companies have expressed interest in the Vietnamese nuclear power plant projects.
 The country wants to build as many as ten plants, with a total capacity of 11,900 MWe.

-The development stemmed from an agreement between Vietnam and Russia signed in 2014.
+The development of the Vietnam nuclear power plant stemmed from an agreement between Vietnam and Russia signed in 2014.
 The research and development complex will be used for the development and application of radioisotopes for nuclear medicine.

-It is expected to help treat about 10,000 cancer patients along with those suffering from cardiovascular and other diseases.
+It will help treat about 10,000 cancer patients along with those suffering from cardiovascular and other diseases.
 About 15,000 patients will also be helped by the center in terms of diagnosis for cancer, lung disease, endocrine problems and mental diseases.
 Other nuclear research innovations include applications for underground water and soil samples for the mining industry.